brian1917/workload-identifier/README.md

 * **env** - Illumio environment label be assigned.
 * **loc** - Illumio location label to be assigned.

-## Optional Input CSV for Location and Environment Identification based on Subnet
+## Optional Input CSV for Location and Environment Identification Based on Subnet
-You can use the `-snet` parameter to specific a CSV file with the following columns:
+You can use the optional `-snet` parameter to specific a CSV file with the following columns:
 * Network (CIDR notation)
 * Location Label
 * Environment Label